meteor-activeroute/legacy/README.md

 Template helper to check if the supplied route name doesn't match the currently active route's name.

-Returns either a configurable `string`, which defaults to `'disabled'`, or `false`.
+Returns either a configurable `String`, which defaults to `'disabled'`, or `false`.

 ```html